Charlene717/CellCheck/README.md

 ## Overview
 CellCheck is a toolkit for validating single-cell analysis with visualization.
+\n It can also be applied to other use.
+For example, it can be extended to find biomarkers or gene signatures from the database such as TCGA
-You can manipulate three types of data with CellCheck: binary data, discrete Multiple data, and continuous data.
+\n You can manipulate three types of data with CellCheck: binary data, multiple discrete data, and continuous data.

 ## Required software